 Stenciled Concrete Looks Similar to Stamped Concrete

 Like stamping, stenciling is done in fresh, still-workable concrete.
 However, it differs from stamping in that the pattern is made by disposable paper stencils instead of polyurethane stamp mats.
 Aside from how they’re installed, the main difference between stamped and stenciled concrete is that stenciled concrete exhibits realistic-looking gray “mortar joints”.
 These are created by the stencils masking off the plain gray concrete underneath.
 Rolls of stencil come in a variety of patterns.
-To view the many stencil patterns available, click here.

 Below is a brief overview of the installation steps involved with stenciled concrete.

 Before the job begins, a base color, secondary color, and pattern are chosen.
 The base color for stenciled concrete is provided by dry shake color hardener.
 Dry shake color hardener is a powdered mixture of pigments, sand, and cement.
 While the concrete is still in its plastic state, the dry shake hardener is applied to the slab’s surface and worked in.
 It will ultimately make the top of the concrete harder than normal by densifying the surface.
-Click here to view a color hardener color chart.

 Next, an antiquing or “highlight” color is chosen.
 The highlight color is provided by antiquing release agent.
 This is a colored, waterproof powder (or sometimes liquid) that keeps a texture roller or stamping skin from sticking to the concrete while texturing it.
 To make stenciled concrete more variegated and realistic looking, it is best to choose an antiquing color that contrasts with the base color you chose for the concrete.
 For example, you could choose a brick pattern where the base color of the “bricks” is red and the antiquing is dark brown.
-You may view an antiquing release color chart by clicking here.

 When the color and pattern choices are finalized, the slab is formed, prepped, and poured in the normal manner.
 After the surface is screeded (leveled) and bullfloated (smoothed off ), two workers begin placing the stencil by stretching it across the slab.
 One piece of stencil is laid next to the other until the entire slab is covered (see photo above left).
 To avoid a double-width joint between pieces of stencil, the outside joint of the piece being placed is overlapped atop the outside joint of the previous piece.